sikker/php-simple-storage/README.md

 Dependencies
 ------------

-- Apache must have R+W access to the storage.php.serial file.
+- Apache must have R+W access to the storage.json file.

 Usage
 -----